JStech/jstech.github.io/index.md

 title: John Stechschulte
 ---

 I'm a robotics perception scientist.
+I specialize in 3-d perception, SLAM, state estimation, and nonlinear least squares optimization.
 You can find me on [LinkedIn](https://linkedin.com/in/johnstechschulte) and [GitHub](http://github.com/JStech).
 I am available for consulting.

 In 2008 I bicycled from Baltimore to Laguna Beach, and kept a [journal](bike_tour) on the way.
 In 2015 I bicycled from